-Just to give you an example, it used to be possible for organizations to control what information escaped their four walls.
-Today, customers can connect with one another on social media sites; employees can tell the world what it’s like to work somewhere, and businesses are routinely evaluated on sites such as Yelp and TripAdvisor.
+For instance, it used to be possible for organizations to control what information escaped their four walls.
+Today, customers can connect on social media sites; employees can tell the world what it’s like to work somewhere, and businesses are routinely evaluated on sites such as Yelp and TripAdvisor.
 Managing your reputation and its attendant risks has become far more complex.

 Citizens also used to assume some privacy in how they engaged with government and take advantage of their connections; that, too, is more complex and less clear today.
-During the past few months, there was a huge devaluation of Iran’s Rial in compare to the international currencies.
+During the past few months, there was a massive devaluation of Iran’s Rial in compare to the international currencies.
 For that reason, the government of Iran guaranteed to subsidies what is called “the essential goods” like wheat.
-Like a handful of other countries, of course, there were people who used their ties to the government to use this subsidy benefit and import luxurious cars like Maseratis to the country as “the essential goods”.
+Like a handful of other countries, of course, some people used their ties to the government to use this subsidy benefit and import luxurious cars like Maseratis to the country as “the essential goods.”

 Ministries started to publish a list of people and organizations who had the clearance to use these subsidies to import goods.
-There are social media channels that mashed this publicly available information together with address records and digital maps.
+Some social media channels mashed this publicly available information together with address records and digital maps.
 This sort of things challenges legal procedures, public safety, and how we conduct our political process in ways that would have been unimaginable in 1980.

 The second unknown area that I’m dealing with is the world of startups.
 What is this disruptive innovation that entrepreneurs always seek for?
 It’s by definition seeking activities where there isn’t proof that we are on the right track.
 When you google the word “startup”, you see so many photos like toothpaste commercials, everyone laughing and having a good time on bean bags!

 But, in my experience, entrepreneurship is anything but cool.
-It is at times humiliating, difficult and embarrassing.
-We make so many mistakes: we scale too early, we scale too late, we talk to too many customers, we talk to wrong customers…
+It is, at times humiliating, painful, and embarrassing.
+We make so many mistakes: we scale too early, we scale too late, we talk to too many customers, we speak to wrong customers.

 “Risk” is like playing poker.
 Understanding the odds gives you a competitive advantage.
 When rolling dice, there are only so many options — and you can analyze everything.
 That is the nature of risk — it is knowable, it is quantifiable.
 Incredible wealth has been built upon taking risks.
 If you have short time horizons, a 51% chance of winning and make small bets, you can’t lose.